Bennimiti/Small-Python-Projects/README.md

 # Small-Python-Projects
-Here I post some little python projects to share with the world.
+In this branch, I post personality tests.
 Enjoy your stay :)